 - The Personal Statement is your opportunity to clearly establish your research interests and career objectives, in approximately 300 to 400 words (the online system permits a maximum of 4,000 characters).
 In your statement, indicate past research and professional experience and your reasons for wishing to pursue your particular program of interest in the School of Earth and Atmospheric Science at Georgia Tech, as opposed to another university.
 It should also discuss your training and experience, and should mention honors, memberships, and extracurricular activities.
 Specifically you should indicate research experience, fellowships (NSF, DOE, EPA etc...) and any scholarship applications you might have in process.
 A resume is not required, but can be submitted to concisely document your background and credentials.

-The letters of reference represent key sources of information.
+- The letters of reference represent key sources of information.
 Select references who know your strengths, interests, and abilities to excel in academic and professional environments.
 If you are currently enrolled in a graduate program, at least one of your recommendations should be from a faculty member who supervises your work.

 For international students whose native language is not English, the Test of English as a Foreign Language (TOEFL) is required.
-The minimum acceptable score on the original computer-based TOEFL is 213, and 90 for the current version of the TOEFL.
-Paper-based test scores are still accepted; the minimum score is 570.
-These minimums are set by Georgia Tech, and absolutely no exceptions are permitted.
-International applicants who have attended a U.S. college or university for a minimum of one academic year will not be required to provide a TOEFL score if a transcript from the U.S. college or university is provided.
-Georgia Tech's Institute Code for TOEFL registration is 5248GT.
+International applicants who have attended a U.S. college or university for a minimum of one academic year are not required to provide TOEFL scores.